dockhero/generators/caddy-proxy/README.md

 Caddy Server reverse proxy
 ==========================

-At the first start it generates an SSL certificate via LetsEncrypt.
+Caddy Server is a simple yet powerful multi-purpose web server, which includes reverse proxy capability.
+It supports HTTP/2 and SSL (at the first start it generates an SSL certificate via LetsEncrypt).
 It also comes with QUIC experimental protocol support - see [tutorial](https://docs.dockhero.io/tutorials/caddy.html)

 ```bash